What is necrotizing fasciitis?

 Those at highest risk of getting it from an infected person are:

-- people who sleep in the same room; or
+- people who sleep in the same room as the infected person; or

 - people who have direct contact with the infected person’s mouth or nose secretions.